GinoBogo/g_fnn/README.md

 ![Fig. 0](./resources/images/g_ffn_fig00.png)

-Fully-connected Neural Networks (also known as Dense Neural Networks) are a type of artificial neural network where every neuron in one layer is connected to every neuron in the next layer.
+Fully-connected Neural Networks (also known as Dense Neural Networks) are a type of artificial neural network in which every neuron in one layer is connected to every neuron in the next layer.
+However, this does not apply to the output layer, where neurons are not connected to any subsequent layer.

 ### Inputs of the $j$-th neuron